A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \paragraph{Tip: bonds representation with AIREBO} In the input file \href{\filepath tutorial2/solution/breakable-with-tip.lmp}{\dwlcmd{solution/breakable-with-tip.lmp}}, which is an alternate solution for \flecmd{breakable.lmp}, a trick is used to represent bonds while using AIREBO.
 A detailed explanation of the script is beyond the scope of the present tutorial.
 In short, the trick is to use AIREBO with the \lmpcmd{molecular} atom style, and use the \lmpcmd{fix bond/break} and \lmpcmd{fix bond/create/angle} commands to update the status of the bonds during the simulation:

 This ``hack'' works because AIREBO does not pay any attention to bonded interactions and computes the bond topology dynamically inside the pair style.
-Thus adding bonds of bond style \lmpcmd{zero} does not add any interactions but allow the visualization of them with \lmpcmd{dump image}.
-It is, however needed to change the \lmpcmd{special\_bonds} setting to disable any neighbor list exclusions as they are common for force fields with explicit bonds.
+Thus adding bonds of bond style \lmpcmd{zero} does not add any interactions but allows the visualization of them with \lmpcmd{dump image}.
+It is required to change the \lmpcmd{special\_bonds} setting to disable any neighbor list exclusions as they are common for force fields with explicit bonds.